How many cat breeds are familiar to you? The Persian, the British Shorthair, and the Maine Coon are the first breeds that come to mind for me.

 The History of Cat Breeds

 As early as 8,000 years ago, cats began congregating around human settlements and feasting on the rodents that posed a risk to our grain reserves.
-This was reported by National Geographic.
+National Geographic reported this.

 However, it wasn’t until the nineteenth century that people who were passionate about cats began breeding cats intentionally for a specific personality.